The 2021 CC Global Summit: Better Sharing, Brighter Future

 - Supporters of the open ecosystem

-Tracks are a way to orientate the submissions and proposals for sessions for the Global Summit.
-Those were prepared by the Program Committee and will be helpful to also evaluate proposals and creating a program that fits community goals and objectives.
+Tracks are a way to align the submissions for the Global Summit and create the virtual program.
+Submissions will be evaluated by the volunteer Program Committee and will be aiming to create a program that fits community goals and objectives.

 Creators of the Commons – The faces, work, and stories of those building the Commons